 Rescue Alert GPS is the company’s only mobile device offering, and it is also the most expensive device at $44.95 a month.
 The device uses AT&T cellular service and GPS to check the user’s location every 15 minutes.
 The battery lasts for 48+ hours between charges.
 There is no option to purchase this device, and fall detection is not available.

 Rescue Alert has two Response Centers, both located in Utah.
 Both of the centers are certified by ETL.

 All customers receive a free accessory with their device.
 If they would like additional accessories, their options include:

-- myActive Alert Fall Detection: This is a fall detection pendant that automatically signals the monitoring center if it senses a fall.
+- myActive Alert Fall Detection: This is a fall detection pendant equipped with motion-sensing technology.
+It automatically triggers a call to the monitoring center if it senses a fall or abnormal movement.
 It is a separate pendant that users must wear in addition to their personal help button.
-The water-resistant device costs an additional $10 a month, and is only compatible with the MXD and MXD3 systems.
+The water-resistant device costs an additional $10 a month, and is only compatible with the in-home MXD system.

-- Wall Button: This standalone button can be placed anywhere in the home where users would like a bit of extra protection.
+- Wall Button: This standalone button, designed for use with the in-home MXD system, can be placed anywhere in the home where users would like a bit of extra protection.
 The button has a range of 600 feet from the base station, and costs an extra $5 a month.
-It is only compatible with the MXD and MXD3 systems.

 - Lockbox: Lockboxes provide emergency personnel with an easy way to enter users’ homes during an emergency if the caller is unable to answer the door.
 All Rescue Alert customers have the option of receiving a free rental lockbox with their device, or they can purchase a lockbox for $39.99.